Love is Love

-Nancy: And then this one.
+Nancy Walker: And then this one.
 She was too tall and she was gawky.
 She was still a kid.
 And she had a dreadful haircut.
 And all her clothes were wrong.
 I was sure she had this man who was interested in her.
 She used to write him these long letters by hand on yellow lined paper.
-I remember looking at those and thinking, Oh, my god, she’s going to get involved with him and I better prepare myself because this is not going to work.
+And I remember looking at those and thinking, oh, my god, she’s going to get involved with him and I better prepare myself because this is not going to work.
 But it did.

 And Emery and I talked about this right before he died that with everything we were still so glad, so happy that we’d gotten together before we died, you know.
 I used to tease him because we were both older when we met, that, you know, we just saved the best to last, that was all.

 People have said to me, “Well, you must have been relieved when his suffering ended.”
 And I wasn’t.

 EM: Uh-uh.
 They didn’t know.
 They had no idea.